Mackenna's Gold: Release

 The film had its world premiere in Munich, West Germany on March 18, 1969.
 It opened in Phoenix, Arizona on May 10, 1969.

 Reception

 Critical response

 The film was not well received by critics and audiences in North America.
-Mackenna's Gold was reviewed in The New York Times by Vincent Canby, who considered the film as an example of "stunning absurdity".
+Mackenna's Gold was reviewed in The New York Times by Vincent Canby, who considered the film an example of "stunning absurdity".
 He noted: "The structure of the movie is so loose that a narrator (Victor Jory) must be employed from time to time to explain the plot, as if it were a serial.
 Most surprising in a movie that obviously cost a good deal of money is the sloppy matching of exterior and studio photography with miniature work for special effects."

-Gregory Peck did not like the film, saying "Mackenna's Gold was a terrible western.
+Gregory Peck did not like the film, saying: "Mackenna's Gold was a terrible western.
 Just wretched."